-In order to keep our water supplies safe from pesticide contamination, we must understand which pesticide properties affect water quality, and how.
 The subject is complex, as properties such as pesticide class, formulation, toxicity, dose, effective dose, persistence, volatility, water solubility, and soil adsorption all must be considered.
 This publication interprets those characteristics and explains the interaction of chemicals with surface and ground waters.
-(16 pages)
+(16 pp., 9 tables, 6 illustrations)

 More choices in Environment & Natural Resources

 Learners will increase their understanding of drought management strategies.
 They will develop an increased understanding of risk management strategies, identify the best risk management tools, and recognize the importance of advanced preparation for when a drought occurs.
 You will need to view all of the course material and complete the post-module survey.
 Risk Management Products […]